Gurunadha99/carvel/README.md

 # carvel
 Mysql Package

 MySQL is a fast, reliable, scalable, and easy to use open source relational database system.
 Designed to handle mission-critical, heavy-load production applications

+## Parameters

+Configuration Reference

+You can configure the following:

 |Parameter|Description|Type|Default|
 |---------|-----------|----|-------|